Our award-winning volunteer program will provide all the support and training you need to impact the lives of high-risk and newcomer kids.

 Learn how to build youth resilience through our training in positive role-modelling, child behaviour management, anti-discrimination, child abuse awareness and youth mental health and learning disabilities.
 Opportunities for youth and students to grow critical thinking skills, leadership abilities and volunteer experience that employers want.

 Being a mentor doesn’t only change your mentee’s life, it also changes yours.
-The gratitude of the mentee and the everlasting bond will be a constant reminder of your social impact – for years to come.
+The success of your mentee and the skills that you build will be a constant reminder of your social impact – for years to come.

 Do you live within the Toronto or York Region area?
 Are you between the age of 16 and 29?

 Can you meet with your mentee on a weekly basis for 1 year?
 You can do it on your own schedule.
 Yes?
 Become a mentor!